The Heart of Biblical Cosmology

 Could it be, then, that we we were meant to behold and enjoy the one true cosmology—and that any religion or philosophy that hopes to win the allegiance of thoughtful people must offer us one?

-Having studied naturalistic, pantheistic, and theistic cosmologies for many years, I have concluded that Biblical Cosmology meets all these criteria, and that it does so far better than any other contestant in the ring.
-Indeed, I am convinced that here we reach the spiritual and philosophical home our hearts were made for.
+Having studied naturalistic, pantheistic, and theistic cosmologies for many years, I have concluded that biblical cosmology meets all these criteria, and that it does so far better than any other contestant in the ring.
+Indeed, I’m convinced that here we reach the spiritual and philosophical home our hearts were made for.

 Yes, its teachings run hard against the grain of the cosmological “wisdom” of modern man.
 And yes, because of this, many Christians are reluctant to study, formulate, embrace, and defend a deeply biblical cosmology.

 However, such cosmological conflict should not surprise or demoralize intellectually hungry believers.
 Has not God said that the wisdom of this world is foolishness to him, and that the foolishness of God is wiser than the wisdom of men?
 In such a world, does it make sense for the lovers of truth to let the majority rule?!